About Community Bushcare

 Community Bushcare volunteers play an important role in restoring local conservation areas across Redlands Coast.

-With around 40 active Bushcare Groups, we offer a unique opportunity for passionate volunteers to work together in partnership with Redland City Council to improve local nature reserves.
+With more than 34 active Bushcare groups, we offer unique opportunities for passionate volunteers to work together in partnership with Council to improve local nature reserves.

 Learn more about Community Bushcare with Ranger Stacey.

-Community Bushcare is a great way to connect with nature, meet like-minded people, learn new skills, share knowledge, and make a difference to the local environment.
+Volunteering is a great way to connect with nature, meet like-minded people, learn new skills, share knowledge and make a difference to the local environment.

-Sign up to our newsletter and learn about our upcoming community plantings, events and Bushcare Program.
+Sign up to our newsletter and learn about our upcoming community plantings, events and the Bushcare Program.

 Be sure to choose your Bushcare Group from the list below.